unconst/BitTensor/README.md

 <li>XLNet [9] which implements learning across all mask permutations.</li>
 </ul>

-We intend on running network components which use these algorithmic approaches and others, and also to take advantage of differing training sets which range from freely available datasets, translation corpuses, reddit crawls, wikipedia entries and books.
+We intend on running network components which use these algorithmic approaches and others.
+We will also take advantage of differing training sets which range from freely available datasets, translation corpuses, reddit crawls, wikipedia entries and books.
 Thankfully langauge is ubiquitous and cheap so there is no need to worry about protecting datasets.
-And the domain arguably contains the total of articulated human knowledge, so is sufficiently deep.
+In addition, the domain arguably contains the total of articulated human knowledge, so it is sufficiently deep.

-### Incentive
+### Incentives

 We are extending previous work in Neural Network training by moving the training process from a datacenter into a decentralized computing domain where no computer is privileged, there is no single user of the network, and some computers may be incompetent, offline, or malicious.
-In lieu of these constraints we must use _incentive_ to draw our compute nodes into line.
-That incentive should drive them to stay online, to learn well, and train in alignment with a useful network product.
+Because of these constraints, we must use _incentive_ to draw our compute nodes into line.
+That incentive should drive them to stay online, to learn well, and to train in alignment with a useful network product.

-To begin, if we assume a standard training scheme for the ith p2p component.
+To begin, we assume a standard training scheme for the ith p2p component.
 It contains a dataset M, with targets X and labels Y, and is attempting to ﬁt a function that predicts the output from the input, yˆ = f(x), by minimizing the loss on the output of the model,

   <p align="center"> _ith loss_ = Li = Ep[ Q(f(x), x) ].
 (1) </p>

 Where Q is a loss calculation between the targets and outputs and Ep is the expectation over a subset P of our full dataset M. Then a global objective for the entire network, G, should be to minimize the sum over each local objective.

-Further more, it makes sense to scale our global objective with a stake vector S. This binds the concept of value into the network training process -- attaching more stake towards a loss function directly changes the global objective.
+Furthermore, it makes sense to scale our global objective with a stake vector S. This binds the concept of value into the network training process -- attaching more stake towards a loss function directly changes the global objective.
 Then for Si, the stake attached to the ith loss, we have:

   <p align="center"> _Global Objective_ = G = min Σ Si ◦ Li .
 (2) </p>